ioBroker/ioBroker.iot/README.md

 To create own groups the user can install "scenes" adapter or create "script" in Javascript adapter.

 ### Replaces
 You can specify strings, that could be automatically replaced in the devices names.
-E. g. if you set replaces to:
+E.g. if you set replaces to:
 `.STATE,.LEVEL`, so all ".STATE" and ".LEVEL" will be deleted from names.
 Be careful with spaces.
-If you will set `.STATE, .LEVEL`, so ".STATE" and " .LEVEL" will be replaced and not ".LEVEL".
+If you set `.STATE, .LEVEL`, so ".STATE" and " .LEVEL" will be replaced and not ".LEVEL".

 ## Helper states
 - **smart.lastObjectID**: This state will be set if only one device was controlled by home skill (alexa, google home).